josephleblanc/syn_parser/docs/ai_notes/testing_status_start.md

 not trivially passing, so maintaining or improving the logic in the test will be important.

-Output of `cargo test` with compiler warnings removed: Dated commit --
+Output of `cargo test` with compiler warnings removed: Dated commit \[refactor_type_system 5270f3f\] adding notes at start of refactor
+--

      Finished `test` profile [unoptimized + debuginfo] target(s) in 0.37s